conatus/dotinfo/index.md

 As part of [Immaterial Labour Isn't Working](http://iliw13.autoitaliasoutheast.org), [20th April 2013](http://iliw13.autoitaliasoutheast.org/schedule/week-one/)

 "Big Data, Social Networks, Data Selves"
-Organised and facilitated session that asked what it means to be intensively connected; attached at every waking moment, blurring the boundaries of self-performance, work and leisure?
+Organised and facilitated session with Jay Owen and Ed Manley that asked what it means to be intensively connected.
+What it does it mean for lives to be attached at every waking moment, blurring the boundaries of self-performance, work and leisure?
 How do the micro-banalities of every day life – from the daily commute to work, to the walk in the park – play out on a vast aggregate macro level of Big Data?
 What is it to have a self on a social network, a data self?
 As part of [Immaterial Labour Isn't Working](http://iliw13.autoitaliasoutheast.org), [20th April 2013](http://iliw13.autoitaliasoutheast.org/schedule/week-one/), 12th May 2013

 “The Memes of Production: The Political Economy of the Internet”